PennTURBO/disease-diagnosis-knowledgegraph-pipeline/README.md

 **2. Ensure you have a UMLS license.** If you don't have one, sign up for one here: https://uts.nlm.nih.gov/license.html.
 It can take a few days to obtain the license.

-**3. In the config/ directory, copy disease_diagnosis_credentials.yaml.template to disease_diagnosis_credentials.yaml.** Then insert your valid UMLS credentials and a username/password for the MySQL database (can be anything) into disease_diagnosis_credentials.yaml.
+**3. In the config/ directory, copy config.env.template to config.env.** Then insert your valid UMLS credentials and a username/password for the MySQL database (can be anything) into config.env.
 Make sure not to leave any extraneous spaces.

 **4. Sign up to receive the GraphDB Free download at https://www.ontotext.com/products/graphdb/graphdb-free/.** This process should be quick.
 You'll receive an e-mail after signing up which will give you the option to download the standalone server as a .zip file.
 Once downloaded, put the .zip file in docker/graphdb/.